 - 1. Clothing which has words or designs that are suggestive, violent in nature, obscene, or related to drugs or alcohol. - 2.
-Clothing that display words or symbols that are inflammatory, derogatory, indicate a membership or reference to gangs, and/or secret fraternity/sorority. - 3.
+Clothing that displays words or symbols that are inflammatory, derogatory, indicate a membership or reference to gangs, and/or secret fraternity/sorority. - 3.
 Shorts or skirts that are not appropriate length for a school setting. - 4.
 Baggy pants that hang below the waist; undergarments should not be visible in any way. - 5.
-Caps, hats, visors, sweatbands, bandannas, stocking caps or other head gear, except for religious expression. - 6.
+Caps, hats, visors, sweatbands, bandannas, stocking caps or other headgear, except for religious expression. - 6.
 Coats, jackets and other outerwear.
 Coats and jackets are designed for inclement, cold or outside weather. - 7.
-Footwear must be worn at all times.
+Footwear with backs must be worn at all times.
 Bedroom slippers, beach sandals, and flip flops are not acceptable. - 8.
-Clothing deemed inappropriate by the Principal.
+Clothing deemed inappropriate by the Principal. - 9.
+Work attire as requested for Work Based Learning (WBL) programs.